DarkStalkr/Link-Tracer/readme.md

 Enjoy secure and informed browsing with LinkTracer!

+### Current Status:
+Right now, I'm working to create a backend server, to make all the requests to the links, due to security polcies (CORS)

 ## Future Scope:
 The project is in its nascent stages (version 1.1), and future improvements are envisioned based on its trajectory and user feedback.